 - Honey Crisp

 Many of the apples that you find at the grocery store, including Red Delicious, have been bred to look good and ship well—taste is a mere afterthought.
-So, if you want a flavorful apple, seek out heirloom varieties.
-The suggestions in the previous sections are just starting points.
-Visit a local farm or farmers market to discover varieties that never make it to the grocery store—varieties that are truly worth getting excited about.
+So, if you want a flavorful apple, seek out the heirloom varieties.
+Visit a local farm or farmers' market to discover varieties that never make it to the grocery store.

 If you happen upon a variety that you really love, consider planting a few in your backyard.
-It takes a few years for an apple tree to start producing, but after that, you'll be set.
+It takes some time for an apple tree to start producing, but after that, you'll be set.

 Storing Apples for Winter

-Many apple varieties will stay fresh for months if you store them in the refrigerator or during the cooler months, at room temperature, so it's definitely worth stocking up if you find a good deal on an apple that you enjoy.
+Many apple varieties will stay fresh for months, refrigerated, or during the cooler months, at room temperature, so it's definitely worth stocking up if you find a good deal on an apple that you enjoy.
 As a general rule, late-season (harvested in October or November), thick-skinned, tart apples store best.

 Ask a farmer to recommend a variety or select apples that will stay good all winter.
 You'll be glad you did when you're still eating tasty apples in January.